EdgeNet-project/edgenet-project.github.io/client_deployment.md

   `docker exec <container ID> paris-traceroute -amda <target name>`, using the container ID that you have previously seen in the output of `docker ps`, with, as a target name, the name of an EdgeNet node, for instance.

+It might take some time before you see any output at the command line, as the client tool must complete its work before you see its output.

 XXX